Explore health content from A to Z.

-Tell your doctor about any medications, herbs, or supplements you take.
+Tell your doctor about any medications (including aspirin, NSAIDs, and anticoagulants), herbs, or supplements you take.
 Ask whether you should stop any of them before surgery.

-If you will have a stoma, a specially trained healthcare provider called an enterostomal therapy (ET) nurse will meet with you.
-The two of you will decide on the stoma’s placement.
+If you will have a stoma, a specially trained health care provider called an enterostomal therapy (ET) nurse will meet with you.
+The 2 of you will decide on the stoma’s placement.

-If instructed, stop eating solid food a day or two before surgery.
-Switch to a diet of clear liquids such as broth.
+If instructed, stop eating solid food a day or 2 before surgery.
+Switch to a diet of clear liquids, such as broth.

 You will receive instructions for bowel prep, which helps ensure that your digestive tract is ready for surgery.